 A good consultant needs excellent personal and communication skills, which often is not the strength of fresh IT graduates.
 So ERP consultants are submitted to higher stress than average IT jobs.

-At the same time, many of their employers tried to load each consultant with multiple concurrent projects to increase the utilization.
+Simultaneously, many of their employers tried to load each consultant with multiple concurrent projects to increase the utilization.
 Many of the consultants work late into the evening each day and often work on weekends.
-Due to the high workload, maintaining the focus, and ensuring the quality of projects become a strict order.
+Due to the high workload, maintaining the focus and ensuring the projects’ quality become a strict order.

 With such a high utilization rate, there is limited time for learning and training.
-Poor project management and poor project quality led to frequent fire fighting and used up the remaining available time of the consultant.
+Poor project management and poor project quality led to frequent fire fighting and used up the consultant’s remaining available time.

 These working conditions led to a high attrition rate in the ERP industry.

-When it became difficult to retain consultants, and with reducing profit margin, employers are hesitant to spend resources and time in training.
+When it became difficult to retain consultants and reduce profit margin, employers are hesitant to spend resources and time in training.
 The result is even more project problems and added on to the cause of the high attrition.

-ERP consultants often faced with frequent customer complaints and long working hours, and it will be tough to retain.
+ERP consultants are often face frequent customer complaints and long working hours, and it will be tough to retain.
 Only the committed and those who can derive job satisfaction will stay in this industry for the long term.